 - Understanding Your Hearing Loss — Knowledge is power, and knowing the details about your specific hearing loss can help you better cope.
 Discussing your challenges and concerns with your audiologist and family can help you better understand your individual hearing problems.

 - Your Family’s Understanding of Your Hearing Loss — Your family may be unaware of your personal challenges with hearing loss.
-Our audiologist, Dr. Phillip Griffin, can take them through simulated exercises that will help them better understand what you are dealing with.
+Our audiologist, Dr. Sarah Kate Fisher, can take them through simulated exercises that will help them better understand what you are dealing with.

 - Learning to Listen Again — Even if you do not wear hearing aids and are only dealing with mild hearing loss, aural rehabilitation can teach you techniques to greatly enhance your listening skills and communication effectiveness.
 Through proper training and diligent practice, you will be able to acquire new listening habits.